High Availability on Heroku Postgres

-All Premium tier plans come with the High Availability (HA) feature, which involves a database cluster and management system designed to increase database availability in the face of hardware or software failure that would otherwise lead to longer downtime.
-When a primary database with this feature fails, it is automatically replaced with another replica database called a standby.
+All primary databases on Premium, Private and Shield tier plans come with the High Availability (HA) feature.
+This database cluster and management system is designed to increase database availability in the face of hardware or software failure that would otherwise lead to longer downtime.
+When a primary database with this feature fails, it’s automatically replaced with another replica database called a standby.